-Merging.
-In the merging step, we combine nodes to remove some of the available parallelism to obtain a more balanced workload, i.e., a processing load close to one.
-To optimize processing loads of individual nodes, we also have to remove synchronization bottlenecks (using event diagrams).
 There are three solutions possible to realize a balanced workload for the JPEG decoder.
 They differ in the amount of data-parallelism that is preserved in the final solution.
 First, we can remove all data-parallelism and then remove some of the task-parallelism (solution 1).
-This results in the computational network shown on the left in Figure 9 (design 5).
-Another solution is to preserve all data-parallelism and remove only the functional task parallelism, design 6, shown on the right in Figure 9.
+This results in the computational network shown topmost in Figure 8 (design 4).
+Another solution is to preserve all data-parallelism and remove only the functional task parallelism, design 5, shown at the bottom in Figure 8.
 The third solution would be to remove some of the data-parallelism, but not all.
 This third solution is not further explored in this case study; we focus on the two extreme solutions.
-Figure 8 shows that both designs 5 and 6 meet the goal of the merging step, namely a high processing load.
-The structure measure shows that design 6 still contains data-parallelism, while design 5 does not.
+Figure 7 shows that both designs 4 and 5 meet the goal of the merging step, namely a high processing load.
+The structure measure shows that design 5 still contains data-parallelism, while design 4 does not.
 Both designs have similar values for synchronization and computation load.
 Synchronization does not play an important role in this case study because of the regular communication patterns.
-Figure 8 shows that all seven designs give a similar result when compared to a purely sequential version.
+Figure 7 shows that all seven designs give a similar result when compared to a purely sequential version.
 However, this does not mean that they are all equally good.
 The synchronization measure can be interpreted as the speed-up which can be achieved if maximal parallelism can be exploited, for example by using one processor per compute node.
-So, designs 5 and 6 are equally fast when compared to the sequential solution, but 5 may need more resources.
-The latter is also visible in the lower processing load for design 6.
+So, designs 4 and 5 are equally fast when compared to the sequential solution, but 5 may need more resources.
+The latter is also visible in the lower processing load for design 5.
 Note that the precise resource usage and throughput in an implementation depend on mapping and scheduling decisions.
-As we will see in the next section, designs 5 and 6 perform equally well when dynamically scheduled on a homogeneous multiprocessor.
-The nodes in design 5 have less idle-time during the execution than the nodes in design 6.
-Design 6 has however a higher restart measure.
-This implies that it may have a higher throughput than design 5 in an actual implementation.
+As we will see in the next section, designs 4 and 5 perform equally well when dynamically scheduled on a homogeneous multiprocessor.
+The nodes in design 4 have less idle-time during the execution than the nodes in design 5.
+Design 5 has however a higher restart measure.
+This implies that it may have a higher throughput than design 4 in an implementation.